-This prospectus supplement relates to resales of up to 10,625 shares of common stock by certain stockholders who acquired shares upon the exchange of units of partnership interest in our majority-owned operating partnership subsidiary, Simon Property Group, L.P.
+This prospectus supplement relates to resales of shares of common stock by certain stockholders who acquired shares upon the exchange of units of partnership interest in our majority-owned operating partnership subsidiary, Simon Property Group, L.P.
 We will not receive any of the proceeds from the sale of the shares by the selling stockholders.

 The selling stockholders, or their pledgees, donees, transferees or other successors in interest, may offer the shares through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
 Our common stock is traded on the New York Stock Exchange under the symbol "SPG."
-On April 20, 2010, the closing sale price as reported by the NYSE was \$84.66 per share.
+On December 8, 2010, the closing sale price as reported by the NYSE was \$99.83 per share.